 Aucto Help Center

-After you have navigated to your desired auction’s catalog page you will notice two blue “Register To Bid” buttons.
+After you have navigated to your desired auction’s catalog page you will notice two blue “Start Bidding” buttons.
 One is located at the top of the page as well as a second one located halfway down the page before the lot list begins.
 Click either one of these buttons to begin the registration process.
 You will then be directed to a lot page.
 From here click the Blue Register to Bid button.
 If you are not currently logged into your account you will see a grey login to bid.
 You must be logged in to bid.